 - Core Python

 - Other implementations: Jython, IronPython, PyPy, and Stackless

 - Open Source Python projects

 - Project Best Practices

 - Web-based Systems

-PyCon 11 will accept two different kinds of contributions:
+PyCon Italy 2022 will accept two different kinds of contributions:

-Regular Talks: these are standard “talk with slides”, allocated in time slots of
+- Regular Talks: these are standard “talk with slides” lasting

 Please note that each submitted proposal must include: